NaziruUmar/epicchain-debug-wizard/docs/debug-config-reference.md

 }
 ```

-## stored-contracts
+### `stored-contracts`

-This property specifies a list of paths to other .NEF files that a given launch configuration may
-interact with.
-This property enables the debugger to load the debug info for these additional contracts
+The `stored-contracts` property specifies a list of paths to additional NEF files that your launch configuration may interact with.
+This property is used to load debug information for these contracts, allowing you to step through multiple contracts during debugging.
-to enable stepping across contract boundaries.

-Note, unlike the contract specified in `program`, the Neo Debugger does NOT ensure the latest version
-of the `stored-contracts` are deployed to the stub debug chain.
-This property is only useful in conjunction
-with the `checkpoint` property, assuming the contracts listed in `stored-contracts` were deployed before
-the checkpoint was created.
+**Example:**

 ```json
 "stored-contracts": [